-Did you know that, if you have a Windows 10 laptop, tablet or 2-in-1 device like the Surface Pro, you can use the WPS standard to make quick connections to WiFi networks, without having to type the network password?
-If you need to use WPS on your Windows 10 device, here’s a complete guide for how to connect to wireless networks in Windows 10, on any PC, laptop, or device with a wireless network card:
+Did you know that, if you have a Windows 10 laptop, tablet, or 2-in-1 device such as a Surface Pro, you can use the WPS standard to make quick connections to Wi-Fi networks without having to type in the passwords of wireless networks?
+Here's a complete guide for how to connect to Wi-Fi through WPS in Windows 10, on any PC, laptop, or device with a wireless network card:

-NOTE: Before you press Connect, you can also select if you want to connect automatically to the selected network, each time you are in its coverage area.
-Choose the behavior that you want to have from Windows 10.
+NOTE: Before you press Connect, you can also select whether you want to connect automatically to the selected network each time you are in its coverage area.
+Choose the behavior that you prefer.

-Next, go to the wireless router or the access point.
-Press and hold the WPS button for a couple of seconds.
+Walk to the wireless router or access point.
+On it, push the WPS button for a couple of seconds.
 You should find this button on the back of the router or one of its sides.

-On some wireless devices, like those made by Linksys, the WPS button has no text to label it as such.
-Instead, the button uses the WPS symbol highlighted below.
+On some wireless routers and access points, such as those made by Linksys, the WPS button is not labeled, but it has a WPS symbol like the one highlighted below.

-After a couple of seconds, you notice that Windows 10 automatically receives the wireless settings from the router (or access point) and connects to the WiFi network by itself, without you entering the password.
+After a couple of seconds, Windows 10 automatically receives the wireless settings from the router (or access point) and connects to the Wi-Fi network by itself, without you entering the password.

-Now you are connected to the wireless network using WPS.
-The next time you connect to this network from the same Windows 10 computer or device, you won't need to use the WPS button again, because the router has transferred all the required settings to Windows 10, including the security password.
-Windows 10 stores these details and uses them automatically, when it has to make future connections to the same network.
+That's because the router has already transferred all the required settings to Windows 10, including the security password.
+Windows 10 stores these details and uses them automatically each time it has to make future connections to the same network.

-If you want to share files, folders, and devices with others on the network that you have connected to, it is a good idea to change the network profile setting in Windows 10.
-You can learn how it is done, from this guide: Change your Windows 10 network location to Private or Public, in 3 steps.
+If you want to share files, folders, and devices with the other users and devices connected to the same network, you might have to change the network profile settings in Windows 10.
+To learn more, read this guide: How to change the Windows 10 network location to private (or public).

 The WPS standard also allows devices to connect using a PIN code.
-One eight-digit PIN code is generated by the wireless router (or access point) and another by the client that wants to connect to the WiFi network.
+One eight-digit PIN code is generated by the wireless router (or access point) and another by the client that wants to connect to the Wi-Fi network using WPS.
 Unfortunately, Windows 10 does not generate a client PIN code that you can use for WPS connections.
-You can get the client PIN only if your wireless network card has a special application that generates it for you.
-Unfortunately, on the systems that we are using, we do not have such apps, so we cannot show how this method works.
+You can get the client PIN only if your wireless network card has a specialized application that generates it for you.
+Unfortunately, on the systems that we are using, we do not have such apps, so we cannot demonstrate how this method works.

-As you can see from this guide, connecting to wireless networks in Windows 10, using WPS is quick and easy.
-Anyone can do it, and you will need to read this guide only the first time you do it.
+As you can see from this guide, using WPS in Windows 10 to connect to wireless networks is both easy and fast.
+Anyone can do it, and you only need to read this guide the first time you do it.
 If you have any questions or problems, don't hesitate to leave a comment in the section below.